offbynull/actors/README.md

 ### Gateways

 A Gateway, like an Actor, communicates with other components through message-passing, but isn't bound by any of the same rules as Actors.
 Gateways are mainly used to interface with third-party components that can't be communicated with via message-passing.
 As such, it's perfectly acceptable for a gateway to expose internal state, share state, perform I/O, perform thread synchronization, or otherwise block.
-For example, a gateway could ...

- * read messages from a TCP connection and forward them.
+Peernetic provides the following gateway implementations:

+ * TimerGateway -- Echoes back messages after a certain duration of time.
+ * LogGateway -- Logs to SLF4J.
- * read messages from a file and forward them.
+ * RecorderGateway -- Saves incoming messages to a file.
+ * ReplayerGateway -- Replays events saved by a RecorderGateway.
- * receive messages and write them to a file.
+ * DirectGateway -- Allows normal Java code to send and receive messages to other actors/gateways.
- * visualize incoming messages using Swing or JavaFX.
+ * UdpGateway -- Sends and receives messages over UDP.
+ * VisualizerGateway -- Displays 2D directed graphs.

 Gateways run in their own isolated thread / threadpools.